Physics of 1 keV line in X-ray binaries: Fitting the 1 keV features with Cloudy

 Next, we attempted to model the 1 keV feature by combining the two-blackbody continuum model with a PIE plasma emission/absorption model, as depicted in Panel c of Figure \ref{fig:247fit_2}.
 We adjusted the absorption model for NGC 1313 X-1 to include a blueshift of 0.07c, based on previous observations that linked the absorption residuals to a slower wind component in the intermediate-bright state \citep{2020MNRAS.492.4646P}.
-The blackbody temperatures were determined to be 0.36 $\pm$ 0.03 and 1.55 $\pm$ 0.04 keV, respectively.
+The blackbody temperatures were determined to be 0.36 $\pm$ 0.03 keV and 1.55 $\pm$ 0.04 keV, respectively.
 This combined model provided a good fit for both the 1 keV emission blend, which includes the prominent O VIII emission feature, as well as the absorption dips with $\Delta$C-stat $>$ 80 compared to the two-blackbody model.
-The best-fit parameters for the PIE emission model were found to be log $\xi$ = 1.93 $\pm$ 0.05, accompanied by a best-fit column density of log$(N _{\rm H}$/cm$^{2}$) = 21.2 $\pm$ 0.1.
-The line broadening measured at $\sim$ 3000 km/s.
-In Figures \ref{fig:em1}, \ref{fig:em2}, \ref{fig:abs1}, and \ref{fig:abs2}, the values of the best-fit parameters of the two-blackbody+PIE absorption/emission models are highlighted using red circles on the contour plots.
+The best-fit parameters for the PIE emission model were found to be log $\xi$ = 1.93 $\pm$ 0.05, accompanied by a best-fit column density of log$(N _{\rm H}$/cm$^{-2}$) = 21.2 $\pm$ 0.1.
+The line broadening (v$_{\rm broad}$) measured at $\sim$ 3000 km/s.